cloud-native-toolkit/itz-ibmcloud-airgap-documentation/README.md

 ## Environment Overview

+### VPN Server
+To access the multiple WebUIs deployed in this solution, a VPN Configuration is included in your welcome email.
+On a Mac, you can use [TunnelBlick](https://tunnelblick.net/) to connect.
+On Windows or Linux, you may use [OpenVPN](https://openvpn.net/vpn-client/).

 ### Bastion Host
 The bastion host is the only component in the environment with a public IP address.
 It's an Ubuntu 20.04 server with a 1TB /data disk for any components you need to download.
 It has docker-ce installed, `oc`, `skopeo` and `ibmcloud` cli utilities.
 You may SSH into it as the `ubuntu` user with the SSH key you received in the welcome email.